hungovercoders-blog/datagriff/docs/_posts/2024-02-24-okr-agile-cycles/2024-02-24-okr-agile-cycles.md

 - Review at a high level any outdated software for each service.
 - Identify those with the shortest time to live and create a ticket if it breaks the thresholds set out in objective zero.

+**Top Tip:** Using the key results set out in objective zero will make it very easy to prioritise what needs doing.

 ### Backlog Refinement

 **Purpose:**: Ensuring the most valuable work is ready for the next iteration.